rinyuuseigun/bazzite-cinnamon/README.md

-# WIP TO DO NOT TRY
+# WIP, DO NOT TRY